Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 I won't believe it until Netcraft confirms it!

 "more eyeballs mean more secure code"?!
-(Score:2, Interesting)
+(Score:4, Interesting)

 After Heartbleed and the other issues affecting OpenSSL, and Shellsheck affecting bash, why the hell would anyone still be pushing this disproven "more eyeballs" narrative?!